MihaiAC/electron-goal-tracker/README.md

 - Add success/error notifications;
 - Consider auto-saving instead of manual save;
 - Validate the loaded data matches the expected schema; handle malicious, corrupted data?;
+- Autosave on window close?
+Ok if it takes a bit of a delay;

 Stretch goals: